raygun101/MarkupKit/README.md

     var textField: UITextField!

 In either case, when the document is loaded, the outlet will be populated with the text field instance, and the application can interact with it just as if it was created programmatically.
-Note that the `IBOutlet` annotation used by Interface Builder to tag outlet properties is also supported by MarkupKit, but is not required.
+Note that the `IBOutlet` annotation used by Interface Builder to tag outlet properties is supported by MarkupKit, but is not required.

 #### String and Property Template Injection
 If the document's owner defines a property named `strings`, this property will be automatically populated with the final collection of localized string values, represented by an instance of `NSDictionary`.
 Similarly, if the owner defines a property named `properties`, this property will be populated with the final collection of property template values, also an instance of `NSDictionary`.
 This allows the owner to access the final set of string and property values as seen by the document.